mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 computing methods and the effects of SEUs on digital hardware, have been studied a fair amount in academic literature.
 Several authors have invented a number of approaches to automate TMR, at various levels of granularity, and at various points in the FPGA/ASIC synthesis pipeline.
-This presents an interesting challenge to systematically understand.
+This presents an interesting challenge to systematically review and categorise.
 To address this, Williams @Williams2024 proposed the use of a two-dimensional graph, as follows:

 #TODO("the 2D graph")